 If there is one thing the Japanese people like to do in their free time it’s drinking beer.
 For this reason, you can get a variety of beers at every restaurant, bar, Izakaya, supermarket, and convenience store.
 But for a truly unique beer experience, you should check out one of the beer factories in Nagoya.

 Imagine a whole floor dedicated to Japanese food.
 Mountains of prepared dishes made from fish, meat, rice, and vegetables.
-Hundreds of mouthwatering cakes in display cases and irresistible cookies and Japanese confectioneries.
+Hundreds of mouthwatering cakes in display cases next to irresistible cookies and Japanese confectioneries.
 This is the reality at the underground levels of every department store in the country.

 Department Stores can be found in all major cities in Japan.
 Nagoya has Takashimaya and Meitetsu right inside Nagoya Station, as well as Matsuzakaya and Mitsukoshi in Sakae.

 Take your time and browse.
 At some of the stalls, you might get food samples.
-Don’t hesitate and try them (say ‘Arigato’ thanks), and if you like what you just tasted don’t forget to give a smile and say ‘Oishii’ delicious.
+Don’t hesitate and try them (say ‘Arigato’ to show your appreciation afterward), and if you like what you just tasted don’t forget to give a smile and say ‘Oishii’ to let them know it was delicious.
 Don’t feel obligated to buy anything at the shop just because you took a sample.
-No pressure.
+No pressure!

-Wherever you go in Japan, it is always a good idea to try the local cuisine.
+Wherever you go in Japan, trying the local cuisine is always a good idea.
 That’s what the Japanese do when they travel.
 And let me tell you, they are on to something.

 Other highlights include any dish made with red Miso paste such as Miso Nikomi Udon (Udon noodles stewed in a Miso broth) and Miso Katsu (deep-fried pork cutlets with a red Miso based sauce).

-One place where you can find a selection of the best restaurants serving Nagoya cuisine is the so-called Kinshachi Yokocho a food street right next to the main gate of Nagoya Castle.
-Here you will find local favorite stores such as Yamamotoya selling Miso Nikomi Udon and Yabaton specialized in Miso Katsu.
-I’m not saying you should, but you could go from restaurant to restaurant tasting your way around Nagoya’s cuisine in one place.
+One place where you can find a selection of the best restaurants serving Nagoya cuisine is the so-called Kinshachi Yokocho, a food street right next to the main gate of Nagoya Castle.
+Here, you will find local favorite stores such as Yamamotoya, selling Miso Nikomi Udon, and Yabaton, specializing in Miso Katsu.
+I’m not saying you should, but you could go from restaurant to restaurant, tasting your way around Nagoya’s cuisine in one place.

 For more details on Nagoya food read this post.

-Alternatively, you could join a Specialties of Nagoya Food Tour where you will try 7 local dishes and snacks such as Hitsumabushi, Miso Nikomi Udon, Tenmusu, Tebasaki, and Ebi Senbei.
+Alternatively, you could join a Specialties of Nagoya Food Tour where you will try at least 5 local dishes and snacks such as Hitsumabushi, Miso Nikomi Udon, Tenmusu, Tebasaki, and Ebi Senbei.

-From the Plant Directly in Your Mouth.
-Only Possible If You Do Fruit Picking.
+From the Plant Directly in Your Mouth?
+Only Possible If You Go Fruit Picking

-Picking and then eating seasonal fruit is a popular activity, especially if you have children.
-The most popular form of fruit picking is probably strawberry picking but you can also find other seasonal fruit such as grapes, blueberries, persimmons, pears, oranges and more.
+When it comes to food experiences, picking and then eating seasonal fruit is one of the most popular ones, especially if you have children.
+The most popular form of fruit picking is probably strawberry picking but you can also find other seasonal fruits such as grapes, blueberries, persimmons, pears, and oranges.

 For a fun day learning about fruit visit Togokusan Fruit Park in Nagoya with its greenhouses filled with exotic fruit and fruit fields just waiting to be picked bare by you.